Love or Spend

 Love or Spend (戀愛鄰距離 (liàn'ài lín jù lí; literally "Love the Neighbor Distance")) is a 2015 Taiwanese television series starring Kingone Wang, Ling Hung, Jolin Chien, Dayuan Lin and Li Jing Tian.
-Shooting began on October 23, 2015, and wrapped up on February 22, 2016.
-The original broadcast began on November 4, 2015, on SETTV, airing weekdays (Monday through Friday) at 8:00 pm.
+Filming began on October 23, 2015, and wrapped up on February 22, 2016.
+It premiered on November 4, 2015, on SETTV, airing weekdays at 8:00 pm.

-Premise
+Synopsis

 Pei Zheng Xi (Kingone Wang) and Mo Cheng Zhen (Jennifer Hong) have been close friends since childhood.
 Their mothers are best friends and have always hoped that their kids would fall in love and marry each other, but the two share no romantic feelings.
 Ultimately, their mothers convince them to explore their individual love lives and find their soul mates by their 32nd birthdays.
 If they fail to find their matches, they have to marry each other.